 Information on the samples is logged in H575 sample forms using the Nautical Classification and Folk Classification schemes.
 This information goes into the production of nautical charts at the United Kingdom Hydrographic Office (UKHO).
 The H575 forms are also sent to the BGS and archived in the National Geoscience Data Centre (NGDC) and MEDIN Data Archive Centre.

 The sample material and data are a resource that is openly available for further analysis.

-- Contact the Core Store at BGS Keyworth to arrange a visit to view or sample the material.
+- Contact the contact the Core Store at BGS Keyworth to arrange a visit to view or sample the material

-We also have some guidance for the deposit of MCA CHP samples.
+We also have guidance for depositing MCA CHP samples.

-Please deposit any data from any analyses carried out on the samples with the NGDC.
+Please deposit data from any analyses carried out on the samples with the NGDC.